-House panel OKs cuts to education, boosts medical research
+House panel OKs education cuts, boosts health research

 Washington — Republicans controlling the powerful House Appropriations panel Wednesday adopted a sweeping spending bill that seeks to protect popular programs like health research, drug treatment and AIDS prevention but slashes education grants and funding for family planning centers and community service programs.